 In the end eight places were chosen which had the best chance of showing the unique qualities of this National Landscape in spectacular fashion.
 A point-by-point design has been made for these eight locations.
 The design interventions mostly consist of removing vegetation and creating a unique location where people can enjoy the view.
 The belvederes were generally designed in a restrained manner with resources from the landscape: soil, vegetation and objects made of untreated wood and rusted steel.

 A corporate identity was developed for all the new locations.
-Furniture, signs, and logos? were especially designed for the belvederes.
+Furniture, signs, and logos were especially designed for the belvederes.
 Sculptural seating objects were designed for two of the locations.
 Native and untreated materials were used for the furniture, such as Douglas fir for the seating objects and perforated, rusted weathering steel for the road signs.

 Twickel